egarner99/GA4/README.md

 Submitted batch job 37879046
 ```

 14. I watched the job using the `squeue -u $USER -l` command.
-It went by pretty fast, but the ones I caught were:
+It went by pretty fast, but a few were:

 ```bash
 Sun Oct 19 23:40:35 2025